 Our homes (and our children’s bedroom walls) reveal that BELIEVERS are just as prone to celebrity worship as everyone else.
 We idolize famous authors, famous preachers, famous singers . . . and not always because of how YAHUAH is using them, but often just because they’re famous.
 And worse, we impart such celebrity worship to our children, encouraging their worship of the latest stars or singing group.
 Marva Dawn, in her book Reaching Out Without Dumbing Down, writes:

 Several years ago a teenager heard me speak at a youth convention, saw me in a store and begged for my autograph.
 I asked her why my signature was more valuable than hers.
 We are all equally significant members of the Body of MASHIACH , are we not?
-We all have crucial parts to play in the church’s ministry to the world.
-The church should be the last place where anyone is more important than anyone else.
+We all have crucial parts to play in the called out assembly to the world.
+The called out assembly should be the last place where anyone is more important than anyone else.

 My husband and I are the parents to 3 now adult daughters.
 When they were children and because we loved the world, ultimately each of our children had the same inability to postpone gratification.
 Given the choice between obtaining or enjoying something now or later, they were virtually untrained and unable to choose later.

 So it is in many homes of claimed believers today.
 Our children have become so accustomed to getting what they want when they want it that they find it nearly impossible to postpone gratification.
 Too often, they become like us.
 We buy things on credit simply because we want them now.
 We give up if we don’t see quick results in dieting, studying or saving.
 And we are prone to take shortcuts, make decisions too quickly and value instantaneous satisfaction more than quality.